kinnala/scikit-fem/docs/listofexamples.rst

    The solution of Example 42 on a periodic mesh.

-See the `source code of Example 42 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex42.py>`_ for more information.
+See the source code of :exlink:`42` for more information.

 Heat transfer